Centre for the Study of Irish Art

-The ESB Centre for the Study of Irish Art houses the Gallery’s Irish art library and archive, one of the most important and valuable research collections of its kind.
-Developed over the course of the Gallery’s 150 year history, the collection reflects the institution’s significant and ongoing role in preserving Ireland’s visual cultural heritage through the acquisition and accumulation of associated documentation.
+The Centre for the Study of Irish Art which houses the Gallery's Irish art library and archives is one of the most important and valuable research collections of its kind.
+The collection reflects the Gallery’s role in preserving Ireland's visual cultural heritage and continually acquires new material associated with the practice and lives of artists and those associated with the visual arts in Ireland.

-Comprising a variety of primary and secondary material relating to over 2,500 individual artists and more then 1,000 arts organisations, the collection documents and represents aspects of the life and work of many of the people and organisations that have contributed to the development of Irish art and its history.
-This includes celebrated artists such as Paul Henry, William Orpen, Walter Osborne, Sarah Purser, Mary Swanzy, and Jack B. Yeats as well as the many arts organisations, galleries, historians and critics associated with the production, exhibition and interpretation of art in Ireland.
+Comprising a variety of primary and secondary material relating to individual artists, artist collectives and arts organisations, the collection records the development of Irish art and its history.
+This includes renowned artists such as Roderic O’Conor, Mary Swanzy, William Orpen, Walter Osborne and Sarah Purser, alongside the many art organisations, galleries, historians and critics associated with the production, exhibition and interpretation of art in Ireland.

 T: + 353 1 6325517 E: [email protected]